marzneshin/marzneshin/README.md

 ### New Features
 - Manage users' access to inbounds separately
-- Better UI with navigation bar
+- Marzneshin is decoupled from VPN backends
-- Marzneshin runs independent of any vpn backend(xray/...)
+- Resilient and fault tolerance node management
-- In case Marzneshin goes down nodes continue working normally as if nothing has happened.
+- Short subscription links
-- shorter subscription links LOL
+- UI performance and redesign

 # Installation guide